 The platform’s ZTNA features secure application access for remote support of systems.
 And edge computing capabilities run services across distributed nodes with tooling for container management, troubleshooting, remediation, and security.

-A comprehensive cloud management portal and API-first architecture — through which DevOps teams can configure, monitor and support network functions as well as orchestrate applications running on the edge—powers the Trustgrid platform.
-Admins get a holistic view of their entire SaaS infrastructure, manage scripts and containers, push and track versions, and remotely troubleshoot deployed software components.
-The portal also secures edge APIs with network protection and enables the creation of new APIs from edge data sets.
+The Trustgrid platform powers DevOps teams to configure, monitor, and support network functions and orchestrate applications running on the edge.
+Admins manage their entire SaaS infrastructure, scripts, containers, versions, and deployed software components.
+The portal secures edge APIs with network protection and enables creating new APIs from edge data sets.

-With the Trustgrid platform, companies can build secure networks from their SaaS environment to any on-premises systems or 3rd party data source in as little as 15 minutes.
-In just a handful of clicks, cloud-to-edge, multi-org networks can be built that assure a cloud-like 99.99% uptime SLA while providing a 50% lower cost of connectivity and a 75% reduction in new site deployment times compared to legacy networking solutions.
+Trustgrid lets companies create secure networks from their SaaS environment to on-premises systems or third-party data sources in 15 minutes.
+Cloud-to-edge, multi-org networks can be built in a few clicks.
+Trustgrid’s networks offer 99.99% uptime, 50% lower connectivity costs, and 75% faster site deployment than legacy solutions.

 Seamless Networking, Anytime, Anywhere!